"I Am Still in the Land of the Living"

 Availability of Documentation Relating to Civil War Medicine

 The six-volume MSHWR was published between 1870 and 1888.
 It was reprinted and indexed in the 1990s as The Medical and Surgical History of the Civil War.
 The National Archives' library in Washington, D.C., has the MSHWR and the index.
 The National Library of Medicine and the National Museum of Health and Medicine have both editions.
 Federal Depository Libraries (FDL) and some historical societies may have copies of this publication.
-To locate the nearest depository library, visit GPO Access.
+To locate the nearest depository library, visit the Government Publishing Office website.
 The volumes are also available digitally at the Internet Archive (search for "Medical and Surgical History of the War of the Rebellion").
 For additional information about military research, see:

 Trevor K. Plante, comp.
 Military Service Records at the National Archives (Reference Information Paper 109), Washington, D.C.: National Archives and Records Administration, revised 2009.
 This publication is available online.